Macmod/goblob/README.md

 Where `<target>` is the target storage account name to enumerate public Azure blob storage URLs on.

-You can also specify a list of storage account names:
+You can also specify a list of storage account names to check:
 ```bash
 $ ./goblob -accounts accounts.txt
 ```